tpkelly/essentials-paged-carousel/README.md

 <a name="PagedCarouselHelper"/>
 Using PagedCarouselHelper
 ------------------
-Here's how to use PagedCarouselHelper in your own project:
+Here's how to use `PagedCarouselHelper` in your own project:

 1. Add a carousel to your view.
-You'll need to use a specific subclass of SEssentialsCarousel - see the [SEssentialsCarousel overview](http://www.shinobicontrols.com/docs/ShinobiControls/ShinobiEssentials/2.5.1/Standard/Normal/Classes/SEssentialsCarousel.html#overview) for a list of carousel types.
+You'll need to use a specific subclass of `SEssentialsCarousel` - see the [`SEssentialsCarousel` overview](http://www.shinobicontrols.com/docs/ShinobiControls/ShinobiEssentials/2.5.1/Standard/Normal/Classes/SEssentialsCarousel.html#overview) for a list of carousel types.
 2. Add a page control to your view.
-3. Create the views you want to display inside the carousel.
+3. Add the **PagedCarouselHelper.h** and **PagedCarouselHelper.m** files to your project.
-4. Add the PagedCarouselHelper.h and PagedCarouselHelper.m files to your project.
+4. Create a `PagedCarouselHelper` instance with your carousel and page control.
-5. Create a PagedCarouselHelper instance, and set its carousel, pageControl and carouselViews property.
+5. Create the `UIView`s for your carousel and add them to your helper - either one at a time with the `addView:` method, or all at once with `addViews:`.
 6. Sit back and be amazed at the awesomeness of your paged carousel.

-You might want to tweak your carousel settings to improve the way the carousel and page control interact - see ViewController.m for some ideas.
+You might want to tweak your carousel settings to improve the way the carousel and page control interact - see **ViewController.m** for some ideas.

-Note that PagedCarouselHelper adds itself as the carousel's delegate, so if you want to use any other delegate methods, then add them to PagedCarouselHelper (or subclass it).
+Note that `PagedCarouselHelper` adds itself as the carousel's delegate, so if you want to use any other delegate methods, then add them to `PagedCarouselHelper` (or subclass it).

 Contributing
 ------------